Szydol/Energy-meter-data-logger/README.md

 multi_layer_perceptron.py - energy usage classification using sklearn MLPClassifier.
 logistic_regression.py - energy usage classification using sklearn LogisticRegression.
 LSTM.py - energy usage prediction using tensorflow LSTM.

+bazarefactored.db - Final rendition of the database used in order to analyze energy data recorded daily with 1-minute measurement frequency from 18.03.2022 to 21.05.2022.